-Real estate newsletters are still one of the best ways Realtors can engage, educate, and sell to their audience in 2022.
+A real estate newsletter is still one of the best ways a Realtor can engage, educate, and sell to their audience in 2023.
 In fact, according to data from HubSpot, 77% of marketers have seen an increase in email engagement over the last 12 months.
-The problem for busy Realtors is that they need to come up with new content ideas to engage their email list every week.
-That’s harder than it sounds!
+Of course, the challenge for busy real estate agents and brokers is coming up with new content ideas to engage their email list every week.

-To save you some time, I put together these 29 proven real estate newsletter ideas that you can use so you can spend more time selling real estate.
-After the list, I’ll show you nine resources to get “done-for-you” content for your newsletter and wrap up with tips and tools to make sure people read it.
+To help, I put together this list of 35 proven real estate newsletter ideas so you can spend less time brainstorming and more time selling real estate.
+I’ll also show you nine resources to get “done-for-you” content for your newsletter and wrap up with my tips and tools to make sure people read all of your engaging content.

-Since most of your audience will have the attention span of a flea, the first goal of your real estate newsletter should be to keep them engaged.
-Fun content like a wrap-up of cool neighborhood pictures from Instagram are going to be much more interesting than another market update.
-Don’t worry, though, we’ll cover education content in the next section.
+Since most of your audience has the attention span of a flea, the first goal of your real estate newsletter should be to keep them engaged.
+Focus on fun content like a wrap-up of cool neighborhood pictures from Instagram.

 1. Open House Highlight

-Highlight a few notable open houses happening this weekend.
-Brand-new listings tend to do best here, but low-priced listings, waterfront properties, and vintage homes can do well too.
-Of course, if you have your own open houses, promote them here too!
+Showcase a few notable open houses happening this weekend.
+Brand-new listings tend to do best here, but price reductions, waterfront properties, and vintage homes do well too.
+Of course, if you have your own open houses, promote them here!

 2. Local Business Spotlight

-Everyone loves to be in-the-know about hot new restaurants, bars, or shops opening in their neighborhood.
-Highlighting them in your real estate newsletter will help you show off your local knowledge and even better, give you an excuse to go and meet local business owners.
+Everyone loves to be in the know about hot new restaurants, bars, or shops opening in their neighborhood.
+Highlighting them in your real estate newsletter will help you show off your local knowledge and give you an excuse to meet and network with local business owners.

 3. Local Event Highlights

-Including a calendar of local events in your farm area is great, but people also love to see highlights from events that already happened.
-Head to Instagram or ask your friends to send you fun pictures from events that recently happened.
+Including a calendar of upcoming events in your farm area is great, but people also love to see highlights from events that already happened.
+If you don’t have your own pics, head to social media or ask your friends to send you fun pictures from events that recently happened.

 4. Meme Monday

 Memes are fast becoming one of the most popular ways big businesses communicate with their audience.
-Even big companies like Netflix, Gucci, Disney, and Tinder use memes to engage their audiences.
 Of course, you don’t want to include too many in your newsletter.
 Including a meme at the bottom of your newsletter every Monday and calling it “Meme Monday” will do the trick.
+Never made a meme before?
+Canva makes it really easy to get started.

 5. Fact Fridays